-Their day was full of love, laughs and some unique personal moments made only more special by the awesome location they chose.
+Their day was full of love, laughs, and some unique personal moments made only more special by the awesome location they chose.

 Speaking of natural light, you’ll

 Make sure they have them 🙂 And that they are completely accessible for all your guests.
 One issue with more traditional barns is the lack of bathrooms and that they only have porta-potties on-site.
 But, never fear!
-Even if there aren’t convenient restrooms available, chat with your planner about bringing in a luxury mobile restroom trailer
+Even if there aren’t convenient restrooms available, chat with your planner about bringing in a luxury mobile restroom trailer.

 For real.
 So important!
 While it’s authentic and so chic to have your wedding in a true barn, they can get extremely warm during the high heat of the day.
-Fans are indeed an option, but truly consider how those will change the atmosphere of your day (ie, you can’t really keep candles lit with large fans blowing, centerpiece arrangements tend to blow over, signs don’t stay up, etc.)
+Fans are indeed an option, but truly consider how those will change the atmosphere of your wedding (ie, you can’t really keep candles lit with large fans blowing, centerpiece arrangements tend to blow over, signs don’t stay up, etc.)

 Those special moments are heightened by one of the most underrated wedding design elements – lighting!

-Another important thing to look for in your barn venue is kitchen space, especially if you have a larger guest count.
-Your caterers will need at minimum a good-sized prep space to work out of and access to running water.
+Another important thing to look for in your barn venue is adequate kitchen space, especially if you have a larger guest count.
+Your caterers will need – at minimum – a good-sized prep space to work out of and access to running water.
 Even if they are preparing all the food beforehand, most caterers use chafing dishes that require water to keep your food warm (or cold) before it’s served, so access to a sink is imperative for their workflow.

 There are so many things to consider when planning your own barn wedding but the most important thing of all is that you absolutely love the space!
-A skilled wedding planner will be able to handle anything on this list so don’t let it hold you back from having the barn wedding of your dreams 🙂
+A skilled wedding planner will be able to handle anything on this list so don’t let it hold you back from having the barn wedding of your dreams!